humin11/node-caldav-server/README.md

 You can now add events and tasks to your calendar.

 ### aCalendar+
-aCalendar+ can't add new caldav server.
+aCalendar+ is an Android application but can't add new CalDav server.
 However it can use exist calendar added by Settings/Account/New Account.

-If your platform can't add a third party CalDav Calendar, you can install SOL Calendar to complete it.
+If the platform can't add a third party CalDav Calendar, you can install SOL Calendar to complete it.

 After the calendar being created, aCalendar+ can identify it automatically.
 Feel free to add events and tasks now

+### DAVdroid
+DAVdroid is an Android application.

+- press '+' button on the right bottom corner of screen
+- choose Login in with URL and user name
+    - Base URL : >localhost:3000/cal/:user_name/:calendar_name
+        - note that: In DAVdroid, calendar_name MUST NOT have prefix or suffix like 'demo.ics'.
+    - User name: your username of account
+    - Password: your password of account
+    - Preemptive authentication: enable

+Now the Calendar is added.
+However, DAVdroid can only add calendar.
+You need to download OpenTasks to edit the events and tasks of calendar

 ### License
 GPL v3